-31, east half of sec.
-33, and all of sec.
 34. In township 8 south, range 4 east, east half and southwest quarter of sec.
 5, and all of sec.
-7, south and east of the Sait Lake meridian.
-From the force and effect of this withdrawal all lands are excepted within any legal entry or covered by any lawful filing or selection duly of record in the United States land office, or upon which any valid settlement has been made pursuant to law, and the statutory period within which to make entry or filing of record has not expired; and also excepting all lands which at said date are embraced within any withdrawal or reservation for any use or purpose to which this withdrawal is inconsistent; provided, that these exceptions shall not continue to apply to any particular tract of land unless the entryman, settler, or claimant continues to comply with the law under any particular that of land unless the entryman, settler, or claimant con-tinues to comply with the law under which the entry, filing, or settlemen was made, or unless the reservation o withdrawal to which this withdrawal b withdrawal to which this withdrawal is inconsistent continues in force; not ex-cepting from the force and effect of this withdrawal, however, any land with-in the boundaries herein described which has been withdrawn to protect the coal therein, but this withdrawal does not vacate any such coal land withdrawal; and provided, that these exceptions shall not validate any selec-tion, entry or filing, which has been allowed or permitted to remain of ree-ord subject to the creation of a perma-nent reservation. reservation.
-You will make the proper notations of said withdrawal upon the records of vour office.
-Very respectfully, W. A. RICHARDS.
-Commissione
+7, south and east of the Salt Lake meridian.
+From the force and effect of this withdrawal all lands are excepted which at the date hereof are embraced in any legal entry or covered by any lawful filing or selection duly of record in the United States land office, or upon which any valid settlement has been made pursuant to law, and the statutory period within which to make entry or filing of record has not expired; and tory period within which to make entry or filing of record has not expired; and also excepting all lands which at said date are embraced within any with-drawal or reservation for any use or purpose to which this withdrawal is inconsistent; provided, that these ex-ceptions shall not continue to apply to any particular tract of land unless the entryman settler or and unless the entryman, settler, or claimant cor-tinues to comply with the law under which the entry, filing, or settlemer was made, or unless the reservation c withdrawal to which this withdrawal consistent continues in force; not ex-epting from the force and effect of this dthdrawal, however, any land with-a the boundaries herein described withdrawal: and provided, that these withdrawal: and provided, that these exceptions shall not validate any selec-tion, entry or filing, which has been allowed or permitted to remain of rec-ord subject to the creation of a permanent reservation.
+You will make the proper notations of said withdrawal upon the records of your office, Very respectfully, W. A. RICHARDS, Commissione